-Girls develop skills about GPS use, latitude, longitude, and reading maps based on grade level.
-Ideally, each girl uses her own GPS device, or two to three girls can share one.
-When more than three participants share a GPS device, it becomes more difficult for girls to actively participate in the geocaching activity.
+Girl Scouts develop skills about GPS use, latitude, longitude, and reading maps based on grade level.
+Ideally, each member uses their own smartphone or GPS device, or two to three cachers can share one.
+When more than three participants share a device, it becomes more difficult for everyone to actively participate in the geocaching activity.
 Keep in mind that a GPS device provides a direct line measurement from the starting point to a destination; a GPS does not include the distance around path obstructions such as bodies of water.

 Finding a benchmark is key to geocaching.
 Visit Geocaching.com to learn more.
-Using a GPS device or directions provided by the National Oceanic and Atmospheric Administration's National Geodetic Survey (NGS), you can seek out NGS survey markers and other items that have been marked in the United States.
+Using a smartphone, GPS device, or directions provided by the National Oceanic and Atmospheric Administration's National Geodetic Survey (NGS), you can seek out NGS survey markers and other items that have been marked in the United States.